 Please be aware that there are other scholarships that do not require proof of citizenship or legal residency.
 Below are some that we recommend:

 HSF has compiled a list of other resources for Dreamer students.
 Click here to download the list.

 Educators for Fair Consideration (E4FC) also has excellent resources on its website.
 This organization helps empower undocumented young people who are pursuing college, careers, and citizenship.
 E4FC also compiles its own list of scholarships that are available to undocumented, undergraduate and graduate students.
 We provide their list here for your reference.
 Please note the criteria and deadlines, which vary from year to year.

 College Guide for Undocumented Students: This guide will help undocumented students better understand how to move forward as such.
-This resource provides information pertaining to the DREAM Act, Deferred Action for Childhood Arrivals (DACA), how to apply for college, financing your education, and the path toward citizenship.
+This resource provides information pertaining to state based financial aid applications, Deferred Action for Childhood Arrivals (DACA), how to apply for college, financing your education, and the path toward citizenship.